There are now 2 possible online modes for units:

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) tests; (2) tutorial participation; and (3) an oral research presentation.
+Indicative assessments in this unit are as follows: (1) written report; (2) tutorial participation; and (3) oral assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)